-Upon entry in Reception, formal teaching of phonics and early reading strategies begins and the children are taught the skills of segmenting and blending daily.
-We follow Lesley Clarke's abridged version of Letters and Sounds to teach phonics and children practise reading in these daily sessions (See Phonics/ Early Reading Policy for details).
+Upon entry in Reception, formal teaching of phonics begins and the children are taught the skills of segmenting and blending daily.
+We follow Lesley Clarke's abridged version of Letters and Sounds to teach phonics and children practise reading in these daily sessions (See Phonics and Early Reading Policy for details).
 Our book band reading scheme is aligned to the phonics phases and the books progress in line with the children's phonetic ability and later comprehension skills.
 Children's reading books from the scheme match the phonics phase that they are working within.
 Children read with a teacher or learning support assistant atleast twice a week, and children who are struggling to make the expected progress are read with as much as possible.
 We are introducing Wriggly Reader Intervention scheme to support progress in reading and phonics for children who need intervention.
+All teachers and teaching assistants receive regular phonics training and guidence from the English subject lead.

 In line with our homework policy, children should read every night and have their reading record signed by a parent or caregiver.
-In KS2 children may record their own reading in the reading record.
+In KS2, children may record their own reading in the reading record.
 The reading book is changed regularly after children have discussed the text with an adult.